Lillian Rizzo - President

 Christina Santucci

-Christina is currently an assignment editor with Spectrum NY1 News after making the jump from print/online journalism to TV.
-While in this role, she has also served as a field producer during major news events—like the arraignment of former President Donald Trump—and documented breaking news such as the severe flooding from Hurricane Ida in her own neighborhood of Astoria.
-She previously worked as a photo editor for the New York Post, managing editor and photo editor for TimesLedger Newspapers and a photographer/reporter for the Queens Courier.
+Christina is currently a national digital producer with Spectrum News and worked previously as the senior assignment editor for NY1.
+Prior to that, she worked as a photo editor for the New York Post, managing editor and photo editor for TimesLedger Newspapers and a photographer/reporter for the Queens Courier.
+She joined the Newswomen's Club board in 2023 as co-vice president of membership, and worked with her membership counterpart to institute a membership management platform.
 In 2020, Christina earned her master's degree in migration governance from the Marxe School of Public and International Affairs at Baruch College.
 For her thesis project, she assessed the potential future application of human rights treaties on climate-induced displacement.
 She is also an FAA-certified drone pilot.
 A native of the Bronx, Christina now resides in Queens.

 Kristen Tauer